nshkrdotcom/diagram_experiments/science_buddy/8-papers.md

 - **[Toolformer: Language Models Can Teach Themselves to Use Tools](https://arxiv.org/abs/2302.04761)**
   - Description: This paper explores how language models can autonomously learn to use external tools, potentially improving their problem-solving capabilities.

+# Master Multi Agents - React Framework

+## MONITOR HALLUCINATIONS ACROSS AGENT: Use react's reasoning to avoid things like hallucinations or misinformation build on itself

+## DEFINE CLEAR BOUNDARIES FOR EACH AGENT:	Agents have well defined roles -

+## Human in the loop (HITL) for high stakes decisions

+## Avoid overautomation - he prayed bc safety runaway gray goo (my guess)

 - **[ReAct: Synergizing Reasoning and Acting in Language Models](https://arxiv.org/abs/2210.03629)**
   - Description: A study on integrating reasoning and action in language models to enhance their ability to interact with the world and perform complex tasks.